tsunkit/3m-data-assignment-1.1/assignment_1.md

 ### Question 5

-Select the minimum and maximum price of flats sold in each town during the first quarter of 2017 (January to March).
+Using the data provided in lesson 1.4 ( https://github.com/su-ntu-ctp/5m-data-1.4-sql-basic-dml/tree/main/db ),select the minimum and maximum price of flats sold in each town during the first quarter of 2017 (January to March).

 ```sql

 ```
 ### Question 6

-Using the `claim` and `car` tables, write a SQL query to compute the running total of the `travel_time` column for each `car_id` in the `claim` table.
+Using the data provided in lesson 1.5 ( https://github.com/su-ntu-ctp/5m-data-1.5-sql-advanced/tree/main/db ), using the `claim` and `car` tables, write a SQL query to compute the running total of the `travel_time` column for each `car_id` in the `claim` table.
 The resulting table should contain `id, car_id, travel_time, running_total`.

 Answer: